SimplyNarwall/Portfolio/content/projects/Bike the Bullet/index.md

 - Designed weapon types, enemy movement and attack patterns
 - Programmed nearly the entire game using Unity.
 - Led team by assigning tasks and organizing work/design meetings

+## Game Overview
+- Bike the Bullet is a fast-paced 2d shoot em' up created for MonkeyJam2024.
+You play as popular Twitch Streamer CDawgVA and you have been tasked by the God of Bike to defeat Boss Grizzle and his goons.
+With anthromorphic animals and bikes and weapons/voicelines inspired by Connor and his friends, Bike the Bullet is a short but fun and challenging time waster.

 ## Gameplay Samples